 - Clinical Supervisor - I am on the UKCP approved Supervisors' Register

 - Executive Committee Member, The Bowlby Centre

-- Registered Psychotherapy provider with WPA and WPA Protocol Health Insurance
+- Registered as a recognised Psychotherapy provider with WPA, WPA Protocol, AXA PPP, AVIVA, Aetna and Vitality Health Insurance

 Accredited register membership